radarphp/Radar.Project/docs/middleware.md

 $adr->middle('My\Middleware\Handler');
 ```

  Alternatively, pass an array of the form `['ClassName', 'method']`.
-Un this
+In this
 case, the underlying dependency injection container will create an instance of
 that class and call the specified method.